barotto/libRocketDoc/pages/rml/documents.md

 ### RML Element

-All Rocket documents begin with the RML element.
+All {{page.lib_name}} documents begin with the RML element.
 The element should contain two children, HEAD and BODY.

 ### HEAD Element